isaacnmm/pestpolicy-hugo2XX/content/posts/best-deck-stain-sprayer/index.md

 Whereas the first option is ideal for achieving superior coverage centrally, the latter patterns give you improved directional control and access to corners.
 The 0518080 series allows you to select the pressure output level, making it possible to spray thinly or thickly consistently as desired.
 The lock-and-go design allows you to change colors speedily if you are looking for a fast solution to stain your deck on the go.

 This sprayer is easy to clean and maintain because it features minimal movable parts.
 The manufacturer recommends using soapy water and rinses thoroughly after use.
 A 20 ft. long hose gives you access to all the awkward angles.
+Pros:
-Pros: - Pressure selector guarantees minimal overspray. - Variable spray patterns - Effective with both and thick coatings
+- Pressure selector guarantees minimal overspray.
+- Variable spray patterns
+- Effective with both and thick coatings

+Cons:
-Cons: - Short power cord limits access
+- Short power cord limits access

-> See Also: > Cordless Paint Sprayers

 ###  [7.
 GOPlus HVLP Airless Paint Sprayer](https://www.amazon.com/dp/B07W5T6VYQ/?tag=p-policy-20)